mulle-sde/mulle-sde-developer/README.md

-# 🏋🏼 mulle-sde, cmake support
+# 🏋🏼 mulle-sde, c, cmake and extension support

 This is a [mulle-sde](//github.com/mulle-sde/mulle-sde) *buildtool extension* for the [cmake](//cmake.org) build-system.